-Sunday 20th April 2025
+Sunday 1st June 2025

 Prayer for the Week

-Prayers for the sick and for those recovering: Wendy, Auril, Ian, Zelma, Mike, Jacqui, Frank, River, Theo, Maggie, David, Priscilla, Paul, Rod, Kiera, Yolanda, Sarah, Levi, Joy, Viola Martin, Joan , Katarina, Liz, Sharon, Vlad, Rachel, Esa, Sr Mary-Lawrence, Tyson, David, Sally and Jenny, Val.
+Prayers for the sick and for those recovering: Wendy, Auril, Ian, Zelma, Mike, Jacqui, Frank, River, Theo, Maggie, David, Priscilla, Paul, Rod, Kiera, Yolanda, Sarah, Levi, Joy, Viola Martin, Joan , Katarina, Liz, Sharon, Vlad, Rachel, Esa, Sr Mary-Lawrence, Tyson, David, Sally and Jenny, Jean, Val.

-Pray for those who have departed from this world we know.
+Pray for those who have departed from this world we know

 From Our Book of Remembrance:

-Charles Williams, Nancy Dunsdon & Alvin Gough - May their souls rest in peace AND RISE IN GLORY
+Miriam Clifford - May their souls rest in peace AND RISE IN GLORY

 Church Warden- Nick 07511862659